Registering for Courses

 How does a 'W' affect my academic standing?

 Don’t be concerned about having a W standing on your transcript.
 It simply indicates that you withdrew from a course.
-Course withdrawals are not included in calculating your sessional or graduating averages.
+Course withdrawals are not included in calculating your sessional, cumulative, or graduating averages.
 Remember though that you will not receive a full refund of your tuition past the first withdrawal deadline.
 (Please note if you're accessing resources that have credit requirements, a W may impact your eligibility.)

 Are you eligible to receive transfer credits from AP, IB, or A-Levels?